 '''

 Console#show ipv6 interface

-VLAN 2 is down.
+VLAN 1 is up

-IPv6 is stale.
+IPv6 is enabled.

 Link-local address:

-FE80::260:3EFF:FE11:6770/64[TEN]
+fe80::260:3eff:fe11:6700%1/64[INVALID]

 Global unicast address(es):

-3FFE::1, subnet is 3FFE:0:0:0::/64[TEN]

-3FFE::212:CFFF:FE32:2120, subnet is 3FFE:0:0:0::/64[TEN]
+2001:db8:2222:7272::/64, subnet is 2001:db8:2222:7272::/64

 Joined group address(es):

-'''

-'''

-FF01::1/16

-FF02::1/16

-FF02::1:FF00:1/104

-FF02::1:FF11:6770/104

-FF02::1:FF32:2120/104
+ff02::1:ff00:0

+ff02::1:2

+ff02::1:ff11:6700

+ff02::1

 IPv6 link MTU is 1500 bytes

-ND DAD is enabled, number of DAD attempts: 1.
+ND DAD is enabled, number of DAD attempts: 3.

 ND retransmit interval is 1000 milliseconds

 ND advertised retransmit interval is 0 milliseconds

 ND reachable time is 30000 milliseconds

 ND advertised reachable time is 0 milliseconds

-ND managed-config-flag: disabled

-ND other-config-flag : disabled

-ND ra suppress: disabled
+ND advertised router lifetime is 1800 seconds

 Console#

 '''

-Table 171: show ipv6 interface - display description
+Table 187: show ipv6 interface - display description

-Field Description VLAN A VLAN is marked "up" if the switch can send and receive packets on this interface, "down" if a line signal is not present, or "administratively down" if the interface has been disabled by the administrator. ΙΡν6 IPv6 is marked "enable" if the switch can send and receive IP traffic on this interface, "disable" if the switch cannot send and receive IP traffic on this interface, or "stalled" if a duplicate link-local address is detected on the interface.
+Field Description VLAN A VLAN is marked "up" if the switch can send and receive packets on this interface, "down" if a line signal is not present, or "administratively down" if the interface has been disabled by the administrator.
+IPv6 IPv6 is marked "enable" if the switch can send and receive IP traffic on this interface, "disable" if the switch cannot send and receive IP traffic on this interface, or "stalled" if a duplicate link-local address is detected on the interface.
 Link-local address Shows the link-local address assigned to this interface Global unicast address(es) Shows the global unicast address(es) assigned to this interface Joined group address(es) In addition to the unicast addresses assigned to an interface, a node is required to join the all-nodes multicast addresses FF01::1 and FF02::1 for all IPv6 nodes within scope 1 (interface-local) and scope 2 (link-local), respectively.
 FF01::1/16 is the transient interface-local multicast address for all attached IPv6 nodes, and FF02::1/16 is the link-local multicast address for all attached IPv6 nodes.
 The interface-local multicast address is only used for loopback transmission of multicast traffic.
-Link-local multicast addresses cover the same types as used by link-local unicast addresses, including all nodes (FF02::1), all routers (FF02::2), and solicited nodes (FF02::1FFXX:XXXX) as described below.
+Link-local multicast addresses cover the same types as used by link-local unicast addresses, including all nodes (FF02::1), all routers (FF02::2), and solicited nodes (FF02::1:FFXX:XXXX) as described below.
 A node is also required to compute and join the associated solicited-node multicast addresses for every unicast and anycast address it is assigned.
 IPv6 addresses that differ only in the high-order bits, e.g. due to multiple high-order prefixes associated with different aggregations, will map to the same solicited-node address, thereby reducing the number of multicast addresses a node must join.
 In this example, FF02::1:FF90:0/104 is the solicited-node multicast address which is formed by taking the low-order 24 bits of the address and appending those bits to the prefix.

-IPv6 Link MTU Maximum transmission unit for this interface (bytes).
-ND DAD Indicates whether (neighbor discovery) duplicate address detection is enabled.
+Field Description IPv6 Link MTU Maximum transmission unit for this interface (bytes).
+ND DAD Indicates whether (neighbor discovery) duplicate address detection is enabled. number of DAD attempts The number of consecutive neighbor solicitation messages sent on the interface during duplicate address detection.
 ND retransmit interval The interval between IPv6 neighbor solicitation retransmissions sent on an interface during duplicate address detection.
 ND advertised retransmit interval The retransmit interval is included in all router advertisements sent out of an interface so that nodes on the same link use the same time value.
-ND reachable time The amount of time a remote IPv6 node is considered reachable after a reachability confirmation event has occurred
+ND reachable time The amount of time a remote IPv6 node is considered reachable after a reachability confirmation event has occurred ND advertised reachable time The reachable time is included in all router advertisements sent out of an interface so that nodes on the same link use the same time value.
+ND advertised router lifetime The length of time during which the prefix is valid for on-link determination.